Skip to content

 Parameter Description

-• lastSql: A string containing the SQL fragment to be appended at the end of the query.
+• lastSql: A string containing the SQL fragment to append to the end of the query.

-• condition: A boolean value controlling whether the SQL fragment should be applied.
+• condition: A boolean value that controls whether to apply this SQL fragment.

 Examples